 Sean is married to Maureen (White) Rose and is the son in law of former Senator, Thomas P. White.
 Maureen and Sean are the proud parents of four children.

-Candy F. Mero-Carlson of 42 Benedict Road, a labor relations executive with Harvard Pilgrim Health Care, is serving her third two-year term as District Two Councilor.
+Candy F. Mero-Carlson of 42 Benedict Road, a labor relations executive with Harvard Pilgrim Health Care, is serving her fourth two-year term as District Two Councilor.

 District Two generally includes the following neighborhoods: Lincoln Square, Lincoln Street, Brittan Square, lower Burncoat, UMass, Lake Avenue north of Hamilton Street, Bloomingdale, Shrewsbury and Franklin Streets, Poet's Hill, Plumley Village, downtown east of Main Street, WPI, Chadwick Square, the Canal District north of Kelley Square and Grafton Hill north of Hamilton Street.

-George J. Russell of 30 Dolly Drive, a licensed Real Estate broker, is serving his fifth two-year term as District Three Councilor.
+George J. Russell of 30 Dolly Drive, a licensed Real Estate broker, is serving his sixth two-year term as District Three Councilor.